 In December 7th 2006, President Clinton visited the Postcode Lottery World Meeting at the Royal Palace Soestdijk.
 This is where he spoke on climate change, and when the Postcode Lottery Green Challenge seed was planted in the heads of the people at the Dutch Postcode Lottery.

 As President Clinton stated: "The fundamental problem is an entrepreneurial, disorganised, undercapitalised opportunity competing against a highly organised, overcapitalised, old-energy economy that still has many, many people in its grip."

 That's when we decided it would be a good idea to organise an annual competition for people with CO2 reducing ideas that find it hard to find the means and trust to execute their idea.
 At the Postcode Lottery we aim for a fairer and greener world in all that we do.
 So you see that it made perfect sense for us to start this competition.

 On 28 and 29 September 2007, the first ever Postcode Lottery Green Challenge was held.

 Dutch Postcode Lottery

 The numerous bodies receiving support annually include UNICEF, WWF, Amnesty International, Natuurmonumenten and Doctors Without Borders.
-Since 2005, the Postcode Lottery has also been operating in the United Kingdom and Sweden, where the People’s Postcode Lottery and Svenska PostkodLotteriet respectively raise funds for good causes.
+Since 2005, the format of the Postcode Lottery has also been operating in the United Kingdom and Sweden, and since 2016 in Germany, where the People’s Postcode Lottery, Svenska PostkodLotteriet and the Deutsche Postcode Lotterie respectively raise funds for good causes.
 In the Netherlands, the Dutch Postcode Lottery works with the BankGiro Loterij and VriendenLoterij under the Goede Doelen Loterijen umbrella.
-Novamedia/Postcode Loterijen is the second-largest private charitable donor in the world.
+Novamedia/Postcode Loterijen is the thirdlargest private charitable donor in the world.